Skip to main content

 Please note that students will only be able to participate in one of our high school engineering programs (SEEDs or SES), as the academic content of both programs are very similar.
 Information on the Summer Engineering Seminar (SES) can be found here.

-SEEDs is sponsored by the School of Engineering and local industry, which enables us to offer the program at no cost to students who are accepted.
+SEEDs is sponsored by the School of Engineering and the Hispanic Foundation of Silicon Valley, which enables us to offer the program FREE at no cost to students who are accepted.

 To be considered for this program, applicants must submit the following application materials: